ahaibel/chem-data-practice/README.md

 Practiced

-- Import Water Ionization data while maintaining array shape
+- Import water ionization data while maintaining array shape
-- Graph Ionization as a scatter plot or wire frame
+- Graph ionization as a scatter plot or wire frame
 - Perform a (hasty) curve fit; would need to think more about potential functions
 - Re-graph curve and data